June 22, 2021 by

 Oskar Hansson, supervisor of the study and professor of neurology at Lund University, explains next steps: “…we need a longer follow-up study over five to ten years to be able to confirm the four patterns with even greater accuracy.”

 Regardless of which type of dementia a senior has, At Home Independent Living’s dementia care aides receive extensive training in helping manage any challenges while focusing on his or her strengths.
-Contact us at (315) 579-HOME (4663) and let us develop a plan of care to enhance life for a senior you love with dementia.
+We would be happy to work with you to develop a plan of care to enhance life for a senior you love with dementia.
 Contact us at (315) 579-HOME (4663) for additional resources for understanding Alzheimer’s disease and to learn more about our compassionate elder care in Fayetteville, NY and the surrounding areas.